octree-gva/decidim-voca/website/docs/routing.md

 ---
-sidebar_position: 6
+sidebar_position: 4
 slug: /routing
-title: Redis Routing
+title: Traefik Routing
 description: How to sync Decidim organizations to Traefik via Redis
 ---

-# Redis Routing
+# Traefik Routing

 This module synchronizes Decidim organization hosts and subdomains to a Redis database using Traefik's KV store format.
 This enables dynamic routing configuration for multi-tenant Decidim instances behind a Traefik reverse proxy.